yuliahenderson/TravelPlanner/README.md

 - update the data

+- delete data

-- mayby a 'join' button, so friends can join
+- mayby a 'join' button, so friends can join or comments section

 ##Technologies